tekknolagi/tekknolagi.github.com/_posts/2021-02-11-small-objects.md

 you can tag pointers to all prime integers.
 Or maybe you want to tag different heap-allocated objects with their type tags.
 Either way, the two techniques are independent and can be used separately.

-Thanks for reading!
-Make sure to check out [the repo](https://github.com/tekknolagi/icdemo) and poke at the code.

 <hr style="width: 100px;" />
 <!-- Footnotes -->